Can I Sell My House With A Tax Lien? Selling Property With Delinquent Taxes

 How To Sell Your House With An Income Tax Lien

-Federal Tax Liens
+Subordinate Federal Tax Liens

 Subordinating your tax lien, and placing it behind your mortgage lender, will allow you to list your home and close the sale.

-State Tax Liens
+Talk To A Tax Attorney About State Tax Liens

-Get A Certificate Of Discharge
+Get A Certificate Of Discharge From The IRS

-You can also apply for a IRS Certificate of Discharge from the IRS to remove a federal tax lien from your home.
+You can also apply for an IRS Certificate of Discharge to remove a federal tax lien from your home.
 This removes your lien completely.
-The IRS won't always accept your request for a discharge.
-It might, though, if you have other property subject to an IRS tax lien and this property is worth twice much as your tax liability.
-Say your total tax lien is for $30,000.
-You'll need to have at least $60,000 – or twice your tax liability – worth of assets subject to the federal tax lien after the IRS grants a lien discharge for your home.
+The IRS won’t always accept your request for a discharge.
+It might, if you have other property subject to an IRS tax lien and this property is worth twice much as your tax liability.

 Dispute The Lien